 The secret?
 LEMON JUICE!
 With the addition of fresh lemon juice (yes – it must be FRESH!), there’s an added layer of tartness.
 It adds an incredible depth of flavour and is the perfect combo with cream cheese for this buttercream!

 If you’re making a simple 2 layer cake, then yes it can be used as a frosting for the inside and outside.
-However, as with most cream cheese frostings it will soften up slightly at room temp making it less stable.
+However, as with most cream cheese frostings it will soften up slightly at room temperature making it less stable.
 Because of this, for cakes with 3 or more layers, I would recommend using this frosting only as a filling.

 Below is an example of my red velvet cake recipe (2 layers), which I frosted with this cream cheese frosting.
 It held together well as it was only 2 layers, but I imagine if I added more layers then I may run into some problems with layers sliding off!